Engee documentation

 Saving simulation results

-variable.
-The variable is created automatically when the simulation is finished and model signal recording is enabled.
-Let’s consider the example with the model from the previous point, but using the previously created variable m
+You can save the simulation results of the model to the Engee RAM using the variable simout.
+The variable is created automatically after the simulation of the model is completed when recording the model signals is enabled.
+Let’s look at the example with the model from the previous paragraph, but use the previously created variable. m.

 m = collect(simout["newmodel_1/Sine Wave.1"])

-Visualise the results of the simulation using the Plots library and our variable:
+We visualize the simulation results using the Plots library and our variable:

 using Plots # connecting the Plots module

-After the code is finished, we will see the following graph:
+After the code is completed, we will see the following graph:

 Information about the process of saving simulation results is described in the article about Software processing of simulation results in Engee.